Epic Antarctica: Crossing the Circle via Falklands and South Georgia

 - Crossing of the Antarctic Circle

-Prices are the “starting from” rates of the least expensive cabin, shown in US$, per person based on three people sharing a triple cabin.
+Prices are the “starting from” rates shown in US$, per person based on three people sharing a triple cabin and two people sharing a suite.
 There are several twin and single cabin categories including suites.
 At the time of your inquiry we will check the availability of cabins and current prices, including any sales or promotions that may be in effect, and quote you based on your personalized program.

 002151 - W20